zac850/shopping-cart/README.md

 ```sh
 TAX_RATE = 0.0875
 ```
 to the correct tax rate.
+You may need to view hidden items to see the .env file (shift-command-period on a mac).